On this page

 7. Create opportunities

-Have a dedicated area within the business that will promote interaction with employees.
-Often informal discussions lead to improved employee relationship and trust which can embrace collaboration that can lead to innovation.
-In large companies, they often have open spaces where employees can sit and chat in a relaxing environment.
+Provide a dedicated area that will promote interaction with employees.
+Often informal discussions lead to improved employee relationship and trust, which embraces collaboration that can ultimately lead to innovation.
+Large companies often have open spaces where employees can sit and chat in a relaxing environment.

 9. Offer training

 Offer training to employees that will inspire new thoughts and approaches to the business.
-Employees will gain additional experience and the business will benefit from possible new ideas and approaches that the employee has learned.
+They'll gain additional experience and the business will benefit from possible new ideas and approaches your employee has learned.

 10. Invest in resources

-By implementing a culture of innovation in your business that is supported by work practices to encourage employee participation, your business will move forward in line with customer demand, industry best practice and benefit from improved profitability that is a result of considered growth.
-Most importantly of all, you will have highly motivated employees that will be dedicated to your business vision and inspired to contribute to the success of your business.
+By implementing a culture of innovation in your business – supported by work practices to encourage employee participation – your business will move forward in line with customer demand, industry best practice and benefit from improved profitability that's a result of considered growth.

 Looking for assistance?

-The Victorian Government Future Industries Fund could help your business become more innovative.
+The Victorian Government's Future Industries Fund could help your business become more innovative.